bartk97/NYC-Taxi-Anomaly-Detection/README.md

 ## Anomaly Detection with LSTM Antoencoder

-**Recurrent neural network (RNN)** - a type of neural network that is typically used to sequential data such as time series.
-RNN keeps a memory of what it has already processed so that it can learn from previous iterations during training.
+**Recurrent neural network (RNN)** - a neural network that is typically used to time series.
+The RNN keeps a memory of what it has already processed so that it can learn from previous iterations during training.

 ![info](https://raw.githubusercontent.com/bartk97/NYC-Taxi-Anomaly-Detection/main/Images/rnn.png)